-Victoria Peak.
-The highest mountain on Hong Kong Island, home to some of the most expensive real estate on the planet, and unbelievable views of ocean, mountain, and a hell of a lot of city.
+Victoria Peak: the highest mountain on Hong Kong Island and home to some of the most expensive real estate on the planet.
+It’s got unbelievable views of ocean, mountain, islands, and a hell of a lot of city.

-Most people get to this famous lookout spot by the historic Peak Tram, which has taken passengers uphill since 1888.
+Most people get to this famous lookout spot by the historical Peak Tram, which has taken passengers uphill since 1888.
 But if you’ve got the time and a good pair of running shoes, you can boast that you climbed Hong Kong’s most famous mountain.
 (Hiking up is also one of our four top tips for saving money at The Peak.)

 Our Victoria Peak hiking guide also includes rides on two of the coolest forms of transportation in Hong Kong, just to throw in a little history and culture too.